Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is a Common Law Claim for Work Injury?

 When you make a common law damage claim for a work accident, you essentially sue your employer’s insurance company for your loss.
-When you win, you receive damages compensation.
+When you win, you receive compensation for damages.
 To succeed, your lawyer must prove your boss’s or co-worker’s action or inaction caused your injury.

-What is the Value of a Work Injury Common Law Damages Payout?
+How Much is a Work Injury Common Law Damages Payout?

 • The cost of additional care and support